 - Paraffin dip.
 Many people with chronic pain find relief with warm, melted paraffin wax, which molds around your hands and feet to soothe inflamed joints.
 You can buy sets that include everything you need for your wax therapy.
 You’ll get the most benefit when you use it right before bed or as soon as you get up in the morning.
 Paraffin is also really good for softening your skin, which means it can double as a moisturizer!

 - Rubber bands.
 A simple rubber band is pretty versatile, so keep a supply within reach.
 Wrap a few around your jar lids for better traction, and loop them through zipper pulls to maneuver the small devices much more easily.
 Include some thick ones and thin ones in your stash, so you have one to suit any gripping task.

-Whenever you’re looking for new household tools or mobility aids, try to shop when your RA is flaring up.
-It may be more uncomfortable to drag yourself through stores with joint pain and stiffness, but this way you’ll know for sure what devices will (and won’t) work for you when you need them most.
+Whenever you are looking for new household tools or mobility aids, try to shop when your RA is flaring up.
+It may be more uncomfortable to drag yourself through stores with joint pain and stiffness, but this way you will know for sure what devices will (and will not) work for you when you need them most.

 Change Up Your Approach for More Relief

 It can be tempting to avoid the outside world altogether when your RA is flaring up, but that is probably not the best plan.
 After all, there are some obligations that you just can’t get out of, and some daily tasks and interactions that must happen.
 You can, however, learn to handle challenging situations with more comfort and grace.

 For many people, RA targets the hands and wrists most often.
 Unfortunately, you need your hands for all sorts of things, which can result in a lot of painful strain for your inflamed joints.

 Whenever possible, lighten the load on your hands: use your forearms to carry shopping bags and find a backpack with cushioned straps to balance the weight over your back rather than carry a purse on one shoulder.